Dushyantgoswami/docs/docs/developers/evm-rollapp/integrate-metamask.md

 ethermintd keys unsafe-export-eth-key $KEY --keyring-backend test
 ```

-Then paste the exported private key and click `Import`.
+Paste the exported private key in the form input and click `Import`.

-Your account balance should show up as 99990000 PHOTON (or a bit less if you interact with the truffle contract).
+Your Metamask account balance should now show 99990000 PHOTON (or a bit less if you interacted previously with the truffle contract).<br/>

+Congrats!
+You have created an EVM RollApp, deployed a contract on top of it and interacted with it.<br/>
+If you want to learn more about dYmension and how it works feel free to checkout our [getting-started](../../get-started.md) and [learn](../../learn/modular-intro.md) sections!<br/>
+We're curious to see what you'll build next!<br/>